DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - The vendors are now just "a guy".
 They have different names
 - Each dealer will have an increasing selection of powers, which allows you to get the powers that you missed before
 - Power tutorials inside the vendor UI so the player knows how the powers work BEFORE they buy it
+- When buying NEUROS ONLY, have a have a confirmation saying "are you sure you want to buy this?" to provide additional hinting for not buying neuros